5 Romantic Needs of a Woman

 Before marriage, two people in love can hardly keep their hands off each other because they find the touch of their beloved thrilling.
 What happens after the wedding?
 Some couples married for a while would find a firm handshake a wildly intimate encounter.
 This should not be the case in a marriage.
 There is great power in tender touch, even if it’s just a long, full-body hug or a lingering kiss.
 Or the touch may be a gentle caress of her face that has no motive to make sexual demands but communicates, “I love you, Sweetheart, and I care for you tenderly.”

 Gentle words have similar power.
 I have made a partial list of some things that I think any husband could use in complimenting and praising his wife: charm; femininity; faithfulness to God, you, your children; hard work; beauty; personality; her love, including her receptivity and responsiveness to you as a man; her advice and counsel; character; desirability; friendship—and that’s just a start.
 What wife won’t respond to a husband who praises her regularly with gentle words for all these qualities?

-Romantic Need #5: To be pursued and set apart by her man
+5. A woman needs to be pursued and set apart by her man.

 A wife wants a husband who will sweep her off her feet, carry her away to the castle, and say, “Let’s spend time together.”
 Focused attention is like precious gold in a relationship.

 One time Barbara and I had a little unresolved argument over a weekend.
 A couple of days later we went on our customary weekly date.
 We finally had the time and environment to fully discuss and resolve our differences.
 What it took was several hours away from phones, papers and bills, and the needs of our children.
 Your wife craves this focused attention from you.